Etika8445/BOOKSMANAGER/README.md

 **Personal Bookshelf Page**

--Click on the "My Bookshelf" button to navigate to your personal bookshelf page.
+- Click on the "My Bookshelf" button to navigate to your personal bookshelf page.
--View the books you have added.
+- View the books you have added.
--Your bookshelf is stored in localStorage, so it persists across page reloads and browser sessions.
+- Your bookshelf is stored in localStorage, so it persists across page reloads and browser sessions.

 ## Technology Stack